 For an estimate of repair costs, you’ll need a licensed contractor.

-Build a cushion — at least 10% — into your repair and remodeling budget.
+Build a cushion of at least 10% into your repair and remodeling budget.
 This work always seems to cost more than you think it will.

-Smart move 4.
-Know what similar homes are selling for.
+4. Learn what similar homes are selling for.

 You won’t always be able to tell the condition of the homes that recently changed hands — though sometimes listing photos are still available and can give you an idea — but you’ll be able to establish a range of prices, a typical price per square foot and an average price.